-Blackboard is an online course management system that supports the sharing of learning resources, student collaboration, learning assessment, and multiple means of communication between course members.
-Every course in the Banner system has an associated Blackboard course space that is automatically populated with registered students.
-UVM is currently using Blackboard Learn (Release 9.1.90132.0).
+Blackboard is the online course management system used at UVM.
+It provides tools for instructors to share learning resources, communicate with students, have students work independently or collaboratively, and assess student learning.
+Every course in the Banner registration system has an associated Blackboard course space that is automatically populated with registered students.

 Learn How to Use Blackboard

 - Blackboard How-tos

 - Teaching with Blackboard at UVM